Telos-Project/XNN/README.md

 matrix.

-Node states and connection properties can consist solely of numerical activations and weights, but certain proposals feature what are referred to as "atypical neural parameters" (ATNP), this being anything beyond the aforementioned values.
+Node states and connection properties can consist solely of numerical activations and weights, but this may be expanded through what are referred to as "atypical neural parameters" (ATNP), these being anything beyond the aforementioned values.

 The network processes information in "steps", where the state of each node is sent over its connections to all other nodes, being transformed by the properties of said connections, after